Wishfart

-Wishfart is a Canadian animated television series created by John Hazlett, Lienne Sawatsky and Daniel Williams.
+Wishfart is a Canadian urban fantasy comedy animated television series created by John Hazlett, Lienne Sawatsky and Daniel Williams.
 The series was produced by Wishfart Productions Inc. in association with Nelvana and Corus Entertainment, with Bejuba!
 Entertainment holding worldwide distribution rights.
-The series first aired in the United Kingdom on CITV on September 5, 2017, and later premiered in its home country of Canada on Teletoon on June 9, 2018.
+The series first made its British debut in the United Kingdom on CITV on 5 September 2017, and later made its official premiere in its home country of Canada on Teletoon (now Cartoon Network) on 9 June 2018.
 The series follows Dez, a teenage leprechaun with wish-granting powers, as he goes on escapades with a puffin named Puffin and a centuries-old teenage ghost girl named Akiko.

 The series features the final voice acting role of Paul Soles before his death in 2021.